A Wedding With Heart

-In addition to the many hours spent writing your "Love Story", creating and crafting your ceremony, my fee includes any time needed to communicate with you to prepare your custom ceremony, It also reflects my arriving early on your wedding day to ensure all goes smoothly.
-In addition, I’ll be attending your rehearsal, traveling to and from your venue and more.
+In addition to the many hours spent writing your "Love Story", creating and crafting your ceremony, my fee includes time needed to communicate with you to prepare your custom ceremony, It also reflects my arriving early on your wedding day to ensure all goes smoothly.
+In addition, there may be a rehearsal, traveling to and from your venue and more.

 Finally, my fee includes ceremony revisions, emails and phone contact and support, wedding planning guidance and submitting your signed legal paperwork to the County.

 My goal is not necessarily to have the lowest fee but to offer the highest level of personalization and service.
 As I tell couples looking for an officiant: make sure their heart is in their work.
 Mine certainly is. . .

 Yes!
 In fact, I've come to think of it as a critical piece of my work.
 So much time and energy is spent planning a wedding it's easy to lose sight of the most important thing: you are choosing to spend the rest of your lives together.
 What about planning being married?

 Premarital coaching is a chance to look at your relationship - what's working beautifully and what could use some fine-tuning.
 It's an opportunity to answer some questions together about your needs, desires, values, beliefs and expectations.
 It's a chance to dream about what you want your life together to be.

 Like the rest of my work, my premarital coaching is not pre-packaged or a one-size-fits-all approach.
 Instead, you choose as a couple, the topics you'd like to explore along with the questions you'll use to facilitate that conversation.
 I'll be there to listen, reflect and support you both as you appreciate your strengths and explore some hard questions.
 In the final session, we'll focus on creating a vision of your future.
 That process will clarify where you want to go and motivate you to set your course today so you can achieve your dreams for tomorrow.